 Undersecretary of Competitiveness and Business Regulation: Rocío Ruiz Chávez

-To be an institution that promotes and implements public policies and programs to create more and better jobs, more and better businesses and more and better entrepreneurs.
+To be an institution that promotes and implements public policies and programs oriented to create more and better jobs, more and better companies and more and better entrepreneurs.

 The Secretariat of Economy is the federal government agency that promotes the generation of quality jobs and the economic growth of the country by leading and implementing public policies to trigger the competitiveness and productive investments.